madebysteve/bayousurgicalsolutions.com/products.md

 <div class="box right">
   <h2>We Buy Expired!</h2>
   <p>Don't throw away your expired items.
-In the same in-date products we buy, there are expired items that our company may also purchase!</p>
+In the same in-date products we buy, there are expired items that our company will also purchase!</p>
 </div>

 # In-Date Products we Buy and Sell